 Otherwise, because of this, the engine will deteriorate faster than usual.

 The pumps will get too hot and everything will slow down gradually if you don’t repair or replace it in time.

-But remember to make sure you replace the hydraulic pump with the correct model with the exact specifications (our pick).
+But remember to make sure you replace the hydraulic pump with the correct model with the exact specifications.